bigdata-i523/hid347/notebook.md

 * 8/30 Read all of the class overview, watched the Intro videos, accessed Piazza
 * 8/30 Signed up for Github, Chameleon, Futuresystems
 * 9/15 Started this class notebook on Github
+* 10/7 Signed up for Sharelatex account
+* 10/7 With help from professor, learned how to use Sharelatex, transfer a MS Word document to latex, and connect Jabref citations to the latex document, then transfer all of these files to github
+* 11/25 Significantly updated this class notebook

 # Theory

+* 9/5: Read & watched all videos in 3.1: Introduction
+* 9/6 Read & watched all videos in 3.2: Overview
-* 9/5-9/7 Read & watched all videos in these sections (3.1,3.2,3.10): Introduction, Overview, Web Search/Text Mining
+* 9/7 Read & watched all videos in 3.10: Web Search/Text Mining
+* 9/17 Watched all videos in 3.3: Big Data Use Cases
-* 9/17-9/18 Watched all videos in 3.3 & 3.7: Big Data Use Cases & Radar Case Studies
+* 9/18 Watched all videos in 3.7: Radar Case Studies
+* 9/23 Watched all videos in 3.4: Physics
-* 9/23-24 Watched all videos in 3.4 & 3.6: Physics & Healthcare
+* 9/24 Watched all videos in 3.6: Healthcare
+* 10/13 Watched all videos in Sensors, Commerce
-* 10/13-10/14 Finished watching all remaining theory videos: Sensors, Commerce, Sports
+* 10/14 Finished watching all remaining theory videos: Sports

 # Practice